Code-Institute-Submissions/pls/README.md

 ### The business would expect the site to provide:

-**The business would expect the site to provide improved SEO  capabilities to encourage the relevant traffic to the site.**
+- Improved SEO capabilities to encourage the relevant traffic to the site.

- - The Home page scored 100 on the Google Lighthouse Developer Tools compared to a score of 82 for the current site.
+   The Home page scored 100 on the Google Lighthouse Developer Tools compared to a score of 82 for the current site.

  **An overview of products and services offered by the business to